Discover what coaching is and when you might benefit.

 5.Feeling unsettled by change

 Are you worried about taking on a new role or responsibility?
-Are redundancies or other changes on the cards?
+Are redundancies or other changes happening where you work?
 Are you considering retirement but not clear on what or how you want this next chapter to be like?

 Even positive change can be uncomfortable.
 This is when a coach can help you identify what aspects of the change are making you uncomfortable, what you need to put in place to succeed, obstacles that might get in the way and how you can best deal them.